whyalix/alixlucas/_portfolio/haunted-dreams.md

 - What are you trying to demonstrate through this project?

-Through “Haunted dreams” I want to advocate diversity and inclusivity by showing authentic unedited images that aren’t perfect.
+Through “Haunting dreams” I want to advocate diversity and inclusivity by showing authentic unedited images that aren’t perfect.
 Nowadays, we are constantly surrounded by images that are thoroughly edited to show perfect content.
 This constant race for perfection can be very stressful and puts a lot of weight on our shoulders.
 I want to give a different perspective to images.
 I want to give the audience the opportunity to use their imagination and participate creatively in the interpretation of the images.
 I hope that my imperfect pictures will educate people and help them to see beauty where it can be hidden.